Bolsonaristas break blockade and invade Esplanada area

 Bolsonaro, who spent months attacking electronic voting machines without evidence, has Trump as one of his political idols and the possibility of a “Brazilian Capitol” was discussed for months by political analysts and members of the opposition.

+Senator Renan Calheiros (MDB-AL) said that he and his colleague Randolfe Rodrigues (Rede-AP) will propose a CPI to “determine the responsibilities for the most serious attack against democracy” in Brazil.
+“Just like it was on Capitol Hill.
+They will not pass,” he said on Twitter.

-The invasions were widely condemned by several world leaders, including US President Joe Biden, who called the situation in Brazil “outrageous”.
+The invasions were widely condemned by several world leaders, including US President Joe Biden, who called the situation in Brazil “outrageous” and condemned what he said was an “attack on democracy”.

+Petrobras sources told Reuters that the company has tightened security at refineries following security threats, and the Ministry of Mines and Energy has said fuel supplies and refinery operations are assured.

-(Reporting by Adriano Machado, Ricardo Brito, Lisandra Paraguassu in Brasília, Letícia Fucuchima in São Paulo and Rodrigo Viga Gayer in Rio de Janeiro; Writing by Flávia Marreiro; Editing by Alexandre Caverni and Pedro Fonseca;)
+(Reporting by Adriano Machado, Ricardo Brito and Lisandra Paraguassu in Brasília; Letícia Fucuchima in São Paulo; Rodrigo Viga Gaier in Rio de Janeiro; Sabrina Valle in Houston.
+Editing by Alexandre Caverni, Pedro Fonseca and Flávia Marreiro)

 #Bolsonaristas #break #blockade #invade #Esplanada #area